 Japanese Rice Wines

 Commonly referred to as the Japanese version of rice wine (although it actually has more in common with brewing beer), sake actually has a very different flavor than Chinese rice wine.
 However, some cooks prefer it, and it really comes down to personal preference.
-You can also try mirin, another Japanese rice wine, in place of Chinese rice wine.
+You also can try mirin, another Japanese rice wine, in place of Chinese rice wine.
 Just start with a lesser amount than the recipe calls for as it has a very strong flavor.

 What to Avoid

 It is important that you avoid certain ingredients while trying to find a substitute for rice wine.
 Cooking wines, sold in local supermarkets, are overly salted and have a different flavor than Chinese rice wine.
-And don't confuse Chinese rice wine vinegar with Chinese rice wine—it is a vinegar, not a wine, and will add an acidic flavor.
+And don't confuse Chinese rice-wine vinegar with Chinese rice wine—it is a vinegar, not a wine, and will add an acidic flavor.